Eppo-exp/eppo-docs/docs/sdks/client-sdks/index.md

 Eppo's client SDK integrates with client-side applications that run on a user device.
 The below diagram shows how the SDK interacts with your application code, event tracking system, and Eppo's servers:

-1. **Initialization**: The SDK retrieves flag/experiment configurations from Eppo using an API key provided during initialization.
+1. **Initialization**: The SDK retrieves flag/experiment configurations from Eppo using a SDK key provided during initialization.
 The configuration data includes flag/experiment variations and traffic allocation.
 The SDK stores these configurations locally on the device for quick lookup during assignment.

 2. **Assignment**: Once the SDK is initialized, your application code invokes the SDK to assign a variation to a subject.
 This step does not involve any network requests.